Jean Segura Player Props: Marlins vs. Rockies

 Jean Segura At The Plate

-- Segura is hitting .223 with five doubles, two triples, two home runs and 22 walks.
+- Segura is batting .223 with five doubles, two triples, two home runs and 22 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.